-Members of the Judicial Council shall be entitled to a compensation for work in the Judicial Council in the amount of 80% of the average gross salary in Montenegro in the previous year, and the president of the Judicial Council in the amount of 120% of the average gross salary in Montenegro in the previous year.
+Members of the Judicial Council shall be entitled to compensation for work in the Judicial Council in the amount of 80% of the average gross salary in Montenegro in the previous year, and the president of the Judicial Council in the amount of 120% of the average gross salary in Montenegro in the previous year.

-The president of the Judicial Council shall not be entitled to the compensation referred to in paragraph 5 of this Article if he earns salary in accordance with the law governing the method for establishing and exercising the right to salary of employees in the public sector.
+The president of the Judicial Council shall not be entitled to the compensation referred to in paragraph 5 of this Article if he/she earns a salary as the president of the Judicial Council in accordance with the law governing salaries of employees in the public sector.

-2. Organization and Method of Work
+2. Organisation and Method of Work